Looking to buy an insurance policy? You would’ve come across the term “insurance premium” by now.

 The type of life insurance premium payment term as well as the frequency can be chosen by the policyholder as per the options available.
 The premium payment term refers to the duration for which you will be paying the premium.
 A common assumption may be that the term of premium payment is the same as the duration of your coverage.
 However, you can choose to have a limited premium payment term or a single premium payment as well.

-On the other hand, life insurance premium payment frequency refers to how often are you required to pay your regular premiums.
+On the other hand, the insurance premium payment frequency refers to how often you are required to pay your regular premiums.
 Some common options include - monthly, quarterly, and annually.
-Depending on the choices made, premium amount can vary.
+Depending on the choices made, the premium amount can vary.
 A life insurance calculator can help you get these estimates based on various factors, so you may plan better.
-The type of life insurance premium payment term and frequency are only two of the many factors that influence the cost.
+The type of life insurance premium payment term, and frequency, are only two of the many factors that influence the cost.

 Types of Insurance Premiums